1730-1965. The Wiggans of Lancashire, England

 There is a family myth that James had a ticket to sail on the Titanic but missed the boat because he was watching a horse race.
 That story is not entirely untrue – just very, very embellished.

-We can’t know for sure if his love of the ponies delayed his departure but he did take his daughters to the races every Sunday so we can be certain he had a real fondness for the track.
+I can’t know for sure if his love of the ponies delayed his departure but he did take his daughters to the races every Sunday so we can be certain he had a real fondness for the track.

+After settling into a job, he sent for his childhood sweetheart, Elizabeth Rooney.
 She was a Chorley girl who – along with her 2 sisters – followed James to America.
-A year after arriving, he married Elizabeth at Blessed Sacrament in Newark, NJ on the 6th of April, 1913.
+A year after arriving, he married her at Blessed Sacrament in Newark, NJ on the 6th of April, 1913.

-James Wiggans. b1881
+James Wiggans. b.
+1881

 S. Langsdorf & Company Postcard

-By degrees the plastics industry shifted to less flammable materials and on the eve of WWII James was working as a dye mixer for the E. I. DuPont de Nemours Company on Schuyler Ave, near North Arlington in Hudson, NJ.
-He finished his career with DuPont and retired in 1950.
+As the plastics industry gradually shifted to safer materials, James transitioned again.
+On the eve of World War II, he was working as a dye mixer for E. I. du Pont de Nemours & Company on Schuyler Avenue near North Arlington.
+He retired from DuPont in 1950.

-James Wiggans with daughters and sons-in-law
+James Wiggans with his daughters, and sons-in-law